 If you have all the living space you need downstairs but are lacking bedrooms and bathrooms, then a loft conversion can be the perfect way to bring your home into proportion.
 Most loft conversions are used for an extra bedroom or two with en suite bathroom.
 Other popular uses include a teenage den, cinema room or home office.
 If your home has amazing views, you could consider moving some of the living spaces up into the new loft too, to take advantage of them.

-6. Incorporate a stylish loft bathroom
+6. Incorporate a stylish bathroom in your loft conversion

 Awkward dimensions and bulky beams don’t have to be a limiting factor in creating a bathroom in a loft space.
 While showers require a minimum amount of headroom and easy access, a freestanding bath can be sited under a low ceiling.
 Simple shapes and a traditional colour palette work well with period architecture.